Orbital welding

 Orbital welding is a specialized area of welding whereby the arc is rotated mechanically through 360° (180 degrees in double up welding) around a static workpiece, an object such as a pipe, in a continuous process.
-The process was developed to address the issue of operator error in gas tungsten arc welding processes (GTAW), to support uniform welding around a pipe that would be significantly more difficult using a manual welding process, and to ensure high quality repeatable welds that would meet more stringent weld criteria set by ASME.
-In orbital welding, computer-controlled process runs with little intervention from the operator.
+This method and technology was developed to address the issue of operator error in manual gas tungsten arc welding (GTAW) applications requiring precision tube and pipe welding.
+To ensure high-quality repeatable welds a more stringent weld criteria was set by the ASME.

+In orbital welding, an automated computer-controlled process runs with little intervention from the operator.

 History

-The orbital welding process was invented by Rodrick Rohrberg of North American Aviation to address fuel and hydraulic fluids leaking in and around the plumbing of the X-15 Rocket Research plane.
+Rodrick Rohrberg of North American Aviation invented the orbital welding process to address fuel and hydraulic fluids leaking in and around the plumbing of the X-15 Rocket Research plane.

 Equipment

-The main components of every orbital welding system are the power supply with integrated computer control, the welding head and, where required, a wire feed mechanism.
-Welding of certain sizes and material types will also require the use of a water/coolant system.
-There are a large number of factors that can have an influence on the welding result.
-These aspects include the arc length, magnitude and pulse frequency of the welding current, welding speed, inert shielding gas, parent material, filler material, weld preparation, and thermal conductivity.
+The main components of the typical orbital welding system are the power supply with integrated computer control, the welding head, and either a wire feed mechanism or a presharpened tungsten electrode.
+Welding of certain sizes and material types will also require a water/coolant system.
+There are a large number of factors that influence the welding result.
+These aspects include the arc length, magnitude, and pulse frequency of the welding current, welding speed, inert shielding gas, parent material, filler material, weld preparation, and thermal conductivity.
 Ultimately, a high-quality weld is achieved through detailed knowledge of how to precisely adjust all these parameters for each individual welding task.